Is it Possible to Treat a Hiatal Hernia?

-- Grapes: grapes are one of the more alkalizing fruits, but try to find organic ones to avoid high contents of pesticides.
+- Grapes: these are a very alkalizing fruit, just remember to look for organic ones to avoid pesticides.

-- Pineapple: pineapple aids in digestion with its proteolytic enzymes, but you shouldn’t mix it with certain carbohydrates (breads, pasta, pastries, rice, etc.).
+- Pineapple: pineapple improves digestion thanks to its proteolytic enzymes.
+But you shouldn’t mix it with certain carbohydrates (breads, pasta, pastries, rice, etc.).

-- Cabbage: cabbage helps heal ulcers, but there are many people who can’t digest it well if eaten raw.
-Cook cabbage with a pinch of cumin, or try it raw and shredded with a vinaigrette dressing, or as sauerkraut.
+- Cabbage: cabbage helps heal ulcers, but there are many people who can’t digest it well raw.
+Cook it with a pinch of cumin, or try it raw, shredded cabbage with a vinaigrette dressing, or as sauerkraut.

 - Peppers: peppers belong to the solanum family, which are excellent for healing the stomach.

 - Potatoes: potatoes are a great natural antacid.
-Their juice works well to counteract heartburn.
+Their juice is also a great way to counteract heartburn.

-- Lemon juice: despite being a citrus and acidic fruit, lemon has a neutralizing effect on stomach acids so we recommend consuming it on a regular basis – combined with meals or simply mixed with a little water.
+- Lemon juice: despite being a citrus (meaning it’s acidic), lemon has a neutralizing effect on stomach acids.
+This is why we recommend having it on a regular basis – with meals or just mixed into a little water.

-- Millet: Millet is the only kind of cereal that’s alkalizing, so it’s a good idea to consume it more often than other grains like rice, wheat, etc.
+- Millet: Millet is the only kind of grain that’s alkalizing, so it’s best to substitute it for other grains like rice, wheat, etc.

-Finally, there are oral tablets and pastes sold in herbal or dietary stores that are natural antacids.
-Dissolve any one of these into a glass of water, and drink after ten minutes.
+There are also oral tablets and pastes sold in herbal or dietary stores that work as natural antacids.
+Dissolve any one of these into a glass of water, and drink it after ten minutes.